 Fez, famous for its walled medina, is a cultural and spiritual center.
 Key attractions include the Al-Qarawiyyin University, the oldest existing, continually operating educational institution in the world, and the Chouara Tannery.

-Travel Time: Travel to Fez from Rabat takes around 2 hours by train or car.
+Travel Time: Around 2 hours by train or car

 Travel Tip: Hire a local guide for a tour of the medina to fully appreciate its history and navigate its labyrinthine alleys.